UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

     ![Azure Public local network gateway](images/azs-public-browser-local-gateway-configuration-button.png)

-8. Change the **IP address** and **Address space** fields to the IP and address space taken from Azure Stack Hub.
+8. Change the **IP address** and **Address space** fields to the public IP and address space taken from Azure Stack Hub.

     ![Azure Public local gateway public IP address](images/azs-browser-local-network-gateway-ip-address.png)

 9. Click **Save**.

-### Update the local Gateway IPs in Azure Stack Hub
+### Update the local gateway address space and IPs in Azure Stack Hub

-1. In the Azure Stack Hub portal, select the virtual network you created.
-Navigate to the *Virtual networks* blade by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the *Networking* section.
-Make a note of the address space.
+1. In the public Azure portal, navigate to the *Virtual networks* blade by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the *Networking* section.
+Select the virtual network you created make a note of the address space.

 2. Navigate to the *Connections* blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *Networking* section.
-Select the VPN connection you created in [Create the VPN connection in Azure Stack Hub](#create-the-vpn-connection-in-azure-stack-hub).
+Select the VPN connection you created in [Create the VPN connection in public Azure](#create-the-vpn-connection-in-public-azure).

-3. Make a note of the public IP.
-You can find this in the *Virtual network gateway* section.
+Make a note of the public IP which you can find this in the *Virtual network gateway* section.

     ![Public IP of virtual network gateway in public Azure](images/azs-public-browser-connection-ip.png)